Regularized Halfspace Depth for Functional Data: Numerical Studies

-We also show an additional practical scenario where different types of outliers are simultaneously included in the sample.
+We also show a more practical scenario where different types of outliers are simultaneously included in the sample.
 Four types of outliers are selected for this numerical study: magnitude, jump, wiggle, and linear outliers.
-The ROC curve is displayed in \autoref{figSim3ROCmixed} for sample size $n=200$.
+The ROC curve is displayed in the left panel of \autoref{figSim3ROC_mixed_wrap} for sample size $n=200$.
 The truncation level of the proposed RHD is again $J=6$ and the quantile levels for the regularization parameter $\ld$ are $u \in \{0.5, 0.7, 0.9, 0.95\}$.
 In this case, the proposed outlier detection method with large regularization $u=0.9$ and $u=0.95$ are superior to the other methods in terms of both $p_c$ and $p_f$.